On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Introduction

 In \cite{W}, Witten interpreted values of the Jones polynomial using the Chern-Simons gauge theory, and constructed a sequence of complex valued 3-manifold invariants satisfying striking properties.
 This idea was mathematically rigorously formalized by Reshetikhin and Turaev\,\cite{RT90,RT91} though the representation theory of quantum groups and surgery descriptions\,\cite{K} of $3$-manifolds.
 In \cite{TV}, Turaev and Viro developed a different approach from triangulations constructing a sequence of real valued invariants of $3$-manifolds.
 These two invariants turned out to be closely related\,\cite{Tu, W, Ro}, and are expected to contain geometric and topological information of the manifold.

-Kashaev's Volume Conjecture\,\cite{Ka1, Ka2} (see also Murakami-Murakami\,\cite{MM}) fulfills such expectation by relating the colored Jones polynomials of a knot to the hyperbolic geometry of its complement.
-More precisely, the Volume Conjecture asserts that value of the $n$-th normalized colored Jones polynomial of a hyperbolic knot evaluated at the $n$-th primitive root of unit $t=e^{\frac{2\pi i}{n}}$ grows exponentially in $n,$ and the growth rate is proportional to the hyperbolic volume of the complement of the knot.
-Recently, Chen and the second author\,\cite{CY} conjectured, now known as the Chen-Yang volume conjecture, that for odd $r$ the values at the root of unity $q=e^{\frac{2\pi i}{r}}$ of the $r$-th Reshetikhin-Turaev and Turaev-Viro invariants of a hyperbolic $3$-manifold grow exponentially in $r,$ with growth rate respectively proportional to the complex volume and the hyperbolic volume of the manifold.
+Kashaev's Volume Conjecture\,\cite{Ka1, Ka2} (see also Murakami-Murakami\,\cite{MM}) fulfilled such expectation by relating the colored Jones polynomials of a knot to the hyperbolic geometry of its complement.
+More precisely, the Volume Conjecture asserts that value of the $n$-th normalized colored Jones polynomial of a hyperbolic knot evaluated at the $n$-th primitive root of unit $t=e^{\frac{2\pi\sqrt{-1}}{n}}$ grows exponentially in $n,$ and the growth rate is proportional to the hyperbolic volume of the complement of the knot.
+Recently, Chen and the second author\,\cite{CY} conjectured, now known as the Chen-Yang volume conjecture, that for odd $r$ the values at the root of unity $q=e^{\frac{2\pi\sqrt{-1}}{r}}$ of the $r$-th Reshetikhin-Turaev and Turaev-Viro invariants of a hyperbolic $3$-manifold grow exponentially in $r,$ with growth rate respectively proportional to the complex volume and the hyperbolic volume of the manifold.
+This conjecture was later refined independently by Ohtsuki\,\cite{O2} and Gang-Romo-Yamazaki\,\cite{GRY} to include the adjoint twisted Reidemeister torsion\,\cite{P} of the manifold in the asymptotic expansion of the invariants.

 In \cite{BDKY}, Belletti, Detcherry, Kalfagianni and the second author proved the Chen-Yang volume conjecture for the family of fundamental shadow link complements.
-The fundamental shadow link complements were shown\,\cite{CT} to form a universal class in the sense that any orientable 3-manifold with empty or toroidal boundary is obtained from the complement of a fundamental shadow link by doing a Dehn filling along suitable components.
-Therefore, understanding the asymptotic behavior of the invariants under Dehn-fillings becomes a promising and necessary step toward the solution to the Chen-Yang volume conjecture.
+The fundamental shadow link complements were shown\,\cite{CT} to form a universal class of $3$-manifolds in the sense that any orientable 3-manifold with empty or toroidal boundary is obtained from the complement of a fundamental shadow link by doing a Dehn-surgery along suitable components.
+Therefore, understanding the asymptotic behavior of the invariants under Dehn-surgeries becomes a necessary step toward the solution to the Chen-Yang volume conjecture.

-An earlier work of Ohtsuki\,\cite{O2} can be considered as a result along this direction, where he proved the Chen-Yang volume conjecture for all hyperbolic $3$-manifolds obtained by doing an integral Dehn-filling along the figure-$8$ knot complement.
+An earlier work of Ohtsuki\,\cite{O2} was a result along this direction, where he obtained the asymptotic expansion of the Reshetikhin-Turaev invariants of all hyperbolic $3$-manifolds obtained by doing an integral Dehn-surgery along the figure-$8$ knot.
 Together with a sequence of his works\,\cite{O, OT1, OY, O3, OT2}, Ohtsuki developed a method of attacking Kashaev's and Chen-Yang's volume conjectures consisting of a circle of creative ideas including the use of Faddeev's quantum dilogarithm functions, the Poisson summation formula and the saddle point approximation.